gloveboxes/Azure-AI-Bites-with-GenAI/system_message.md

     - Do not include Python libraries or Environment Variables in the prerequisites.
   - Section named "Developer environment setup".
     - Include text to instruct the user to select their preferred operating system.
-    - Include setup for the following:
+    - Include the following:
-      - venv setup,
-      - Python pip library installation,
+      - Open a terminal,
+      - Create a project folder,
+      - Set up a virtual environment with `venv`,
+      - Activate the virtual environment,
+      - Pip install yhe required libraries,
-      - Environment variables and explain "Replace the placeholders with the actual values".
+      - Set up environment variables and explain "Replace the placeholders with the actual values".
   - Add a main code components section.
 For each component:
     - Provide a brief one paragraph explanation of the code,
     - Show the relevant code in fenced code blocks.
-  - Show complete code example and add a brief explanation.
+  - Show the "Complete code" example and add a brief explanation.
+    - Instruct the user to save the code example with the name `example.py`.
   - How to run the example code
-  - End with a 'Next steps' or 'Related resources' section.
+  - End with a "Next steps" section and include related resources.

 ## Style and Language:
 - Use active voice and start steps with verbs.
 - Write short, direct sentences.